pleabargain/ollama-decision-tree-builder/README.md

 ```

 Colors are also automatically disabled in environments that don't support them, such as when output is redirected to a file.

+## Error Correction and Response Validation

+The system now includes automatic error correction and response validation to ensure high-quality AI responses:

+- **Response Validation**: All responses from Ollama are validated before being shown to the user
+- **Error Detection**: The system can detect common error patterns, incomplete responses, and invalid outputs
+- **Automatic Retries**: If an invalid response is detected, the system will automatically retry the query
+- **Response Sanitization**: All responses are sanitized to remove any potential control characters or invalid Unicode
+- **Graceful Degradation**: If multiple retries fail, the system will provide a helpful fallback response

+This functionality helps ensure that:
+1. Users don't see error messages or incomplete responses
+2. The conversation flows naturally even if there are temporary issues with the AI model
+3. The system remains robust against various types of model failures
+4. All responses are properly formatted and safe to display

+The error correction system is configurable with a maximum number of retries and can be extended with additional validation rules as needed.

 ## Command-Line Options